 The Core has a very demanding job providing you a control system on forces within the body.

 When forces are created in the lower extremity and are transferred into the arms, the Core has to react and perform with proper timing and control.
-For example in Kumite, if the Core reacts to early, the forces are dissipated and the arm or leg has to produce more forces placing it at a higher risk of injury.
+For example, in Kumite, if the Core reacts to early, the forces are dissipated and the arm or leg has to produce higher forces placing it at a higher risk of injury.

 Borghuis et al. (2008) state that motion at 1 segment will influence all other segments in the chain.

 The Core is the central component of most Karate activities!

 If it fails, so does the effectiveness of the forces being created and transferred.